utopia-php/emails/README.md

 #### Configuration

-Sources are defined in `data/sources.php`.
+Sources are defined in `import.php`.
 You can:
-- Enable/disable sources by setting `enabled` to true/false
+- Enable/disable sources by modifying the source arrays
-- Add new sources by adding entries to the configuration
+- Add new sources by adding entries to the `DISPOSABLE_SOURCES` or `FREE_SOURCES` arrays
 - Modify existing source URLs or descriptions

 ## System Requirements